GeoMattB/badlands_doe_toolset/README.md

 https://github.com/GeoMattB/Badlands_DOE_examples

-This research was supported by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.
+The DoEgen component of this research was supported by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.

 It is an extension/implementaton of :